 When a heart valve doesn’t open all the way or has problems closing, it affects the flow of blood through the heart's chambers.
 This is called heart valve disease.
 In stenosis, a hardened or scarred valve becomes increasingly hard to push open.
 Blood has to flow through a smaller opening, so less blood goes through the valve to the next chamber.
 In insufficiency, or regurgitation, a valve doesn’t close tightly enough and blood leaks back the wrong way through the valve.

-During heart valve surgery, one or more valves will be replaced repaired, if possible and medically advisable, or replaced.
+During heart valve surgery, one or more valves will be replaced, repaired, and if possible and medically advisable, replaced.
 Three types of prosthetic (artificial) valves are available to replace the malfunctioning aortic valve:

 At Marin General Hospital, our surgeons typically use biological valves.
-Mechanical valves are durable, but tend to promote clotting, which means patients have to take anticoagulants for the rest of their lives.
+Mechanical valves are durable, but tend to promote clotting, which requires patients to take anticoagulants for the rest of their lives.
 (This is less of a concern if the patient is already taking anticoagulants for other reasons).

 Aortic Valve Replacement

 The aortic valve is located between the left ventricle and the aorta, which provides oxygenated blood to the body.
 Aortic valve replacement is most commonly performed for aortic stenosis, when the heart valve does not open fully, but may also be necessary for excessively leaky valves.
 Causes may include the aging process, childhood rheumatic fever, an infection known as endocarditis, or a common congenital birth defect.

 The mitral valve allows blood to flow from the left atrium to the left ventricle.
 Mitral valve repair is usually performed to correct a leaking valve.
 This can be due to the aging process, rheumatic fever, infection, coronary artery disease, or a congenital abnormality.
 The majority of mitral valve repairs are performed for degenerative disease.